zyga/mounted-fs-memory-checker/README.md

 Run `sudo ./run.sh` and sit back.
 This is fully automated.
-You may want to do it outside of a running desktop session as software may get somewhat crazy when lots of things are mounted (the test goes up to 512 mount points).
+You may want to do it outside of a running desktop session as software may get somewhat crazy when lots of things are mounted (the test goes up to 4 mount points).

 The process will end up dumping lots of data to the `trace/` directory.
-There will be sub-directories for the operating system ID and version.
+There will be sub-directories for the operating system ID and version and for the kernel version.

-To analyze those traces run `./analyze ID VERSION_ID variant`.
+To analyze those traces run `./analyze ID VERSION_ID kernel variant`.
 The first two arguments come from the `/etc/os-release` file.
-The last one encodes the size and type of the filesystem.
+The kernel version can be obtained from `uname -r`.
+The last argument encodes the size and type of the filesystem.

 The variants can be enumerated by expanding this shell expression: